-- > Alpine ski boots compliant with ISO 5355 standard. - > Ski boots equipped with " GripWalk " labelled kit of walking soles WITHOUT metal inserts
+Ski boots equipped with " GripWalk " labelled kit of walking soles.

 Any use with other ski boots could cause the ski-binding-boot system to be faulty and affect release characteristics, which would increase the risk of serious injury while skiing.